- ____Artist's Bio_____________

 Thomsen has three kids and five grandkids.

-All live in the SF Bay Area.
-Camille has one daughter and family,
+Camille has one daughter and family, with two granddaughters.

-construction and installation anywhere in or around Sonoma County.
+construction and installation anywhere in the Central OregonCoast

-If you take a liking to any of the original works shown on this
+area.
+If you take a liking to any of the original works shown

-Web site, he can also design you a new one that is similar in
+on this Web site, he can also design you a new one that is similar

 the networking of other glass artists in the area for the purpose